Comment on "Multivariable quantum signal processing (M-QSP): prophecies of the two-headed oracle": Prospects of M-QSP

 When $s_n=1$, we have the following relation on the highest terms in $a$:

 These satisfy $P_m(b)=e^{2i\phi_n}Q_m(b)$.
 When $s_n=0$, we have $P_{n-m}(a)=e^{2i\phi_n}Q_{n-m}(a)$ from the similar discussion, so (v$^\prime$) is satisfied. $\square$\\

-However, these conditions (i)-(v$^\prime$) are actually not sufficient, i.e. ``$\Leftarrow$" of M-QSP Theorem does not hold just with this revision.
+However, these conditions (i)-(v$^\prime$) are actually not sufficient, i.e. ``$\Leftarrow$" of the M-QSP Theorem does not hold just with this revision.
 We show this by a counterexample, where conditions (i)-(v$^\prime$) are satisfied but no $U_{(s,\Phi)}$ can be constructed.
+Note that this counterexample is constructed based on the counterexample for Conjecture 2.1, but this proves the insufficiency of the conditions, which is another non-trivial task.